jnozzi/cocoadev.com/markdown/GettingTextFromString.md

 ----

-If the string is definitely on 20 lines, then you can parse out the \n's using say componentsSeparatedByString:@"\n", grab the 8th object in this array and then use an General/NSScanner on it.
+If the string is definitely on 20 lines, then you can parse out the \n's using say componentsSeparatedByString:@"\n", grab the 8th object in this array and then use an NSScanner on it.

 ----
 Also can use rangeOfString and substringWithRange to parse the ('s